☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 Licensed Psychologist · CBT for Anxiety, Chronic Illness & Medical Trauma · Online Across Texas & 42 PSYPACT States

-Free 15-Minute Consultations • Online Therapy Across the 43 PSYPACT States
+Free 15-Minute Consultations • Online Therapy Across 42 PSYPACT States

 (512) 240-2633